-Can fasting remove Cannabinoids from your body?
-No, it cannot.
-We know that THC attaches itself to body fat.
-So, the more fat you have, the more THC will be stored.
-If you lose weight, you’ll logically lose some of the THC and its metabolites, but not all.
-And fasting has no direct effect on this.
+Fasting will not affect THC levels and get rid of cannabinoids from your body.
+THC attaches itself to body fat, so the more fat you have, the more THC will be stored.
+If you lose weight, you will lose some of the THC and its metabolites, but not all.
+And fasting will have not direct impact on this.

 But how exactly THC works in the body?
 And could fasting impact this in any way?
 There is a lot more to it than just this quick answer, let’s dive into this.